 Security measures have been established to provide a safe environment for our students and parents.
 We appreciate the cooperation of our parents and students in the following measures.
-The building will be kept locked at all times during the day, except for one hour each morning.
-The front door by the gym will be unlocked from 7:00 a.m. until 8:00 a.m. for morning arrival.
-After that time, all parents and other visitors must come to the front office or the elementary desk in order to gain admittance.
-Students and teachers have been instructed NOT to open the doors but allow the front office to make that determination.
+The building will be kept locked at all times.
+All parents and other visitors must come to the front office or the elementary desk in order to gain admittance.
+Students and teachers have been instructed NOT to open the doors but allow the office workers to make that determination.
 Visitors, including parents, must log in to our system and create a visitor's badge which must be worn in a visible place at all times while on campus.
-Visitors must return to the office to check out.
+Visitors must return to the elementary desk to check out.
 If there are special limitations regarding who may pick up a child, ACA must have legal documentation on file in the main office.
-Elementary should also provide copies of the documentation to the teachers.
+Elementary parents should also provide copies of the documentation to the classroom teacher.
 Students from other schools are not permitted to visit unless requesting admission and a visit has been arranged through the admissions office.